hydrocarbon-tk/Hydrocarbon/site/creating_a_grammar.index.md

 #### Entry Points

-The design of Hydrocarbon allows any production to serve as an entry point from which parse run will begin.
-By default the first production defined in the root grammar file as used as the sole entry point for a parse run.
-By using the `@EXPORT` directive, any number of entry points can be defined to as an alternate start point for a parse run.
+The design of Hydrocarbon allows any production to serve as an entry point from which a parse run will begin.
+By default, the first production defined in the root grammar file as used as the sole entry point for a parse run.
+By using the `@EXPORT` preamble, any number of entry points can be defined to use an alternate start point for a parse run.

 #### Example